austiezr/sfmta-data-analysis-ds/AWS_Lambda/Report_Generation/readme.md

 - `report_main.py` is the main file, and contains the function called by AWS Lambda
 - `report_test.py` can be used for local testing or updating past reports in case any updates are made to the process.
 It does not need to be uploaded to AWS Lambda.

 The report generation process has several steps and goes through a lot of data, so it does take some time to get the report for an entire day.
-As of now it takes about 4 minutes, but there is also fewer buses and bus routes running because of the stay-at-home orders.
-We expect it will take about 3x as long once service returns to normal.
-While we were able to optimize that some (the original un-optimized version took 20 minutes), there's definitely room for improvement.
+As of now it takes about 3 minutes on a local machine and about 6 on AWS Lambda.
+There are also fewer buses and bus routes running because of the stay-at-home orders, so we expect it will take about 2-3x as long once service returns to normal.
+While we were able to optimize some (the original un-optimized version took 20 minutes locally), there's definitely room for improvement.

+AWS Lambda has a 15 minute limit, so if this function starts to take longer than that we will have to find an alternative.
+One option Labs 24 found was [AWS Step Functions](https://aws.amazon.com/step-functions/), which essentially lets you break up this process into multiple parts, but there was not enough time left in Labs to switch over to it then.

 The report structure itself is described in [report_data_structure.md](https://github.com/Lambda-School-Labs/sfmta-data-analysis-ds/blob/master/AWS_Lambda/Report_Generation/report_data_structure.md).